Google PageSpeed Insights Support Policy

 We do not provide assistance with improving individual stores’ scores on specific testing tools, including Google’s PageSpeed Insights.

-It is important to distinguish between performance and the PageSpeed score.
+That said, it is important to distinguish between performance and the PageSpeed score.
 The PageSpeed score is a synthetic measurement based on a simulated worst-case scenario.
-It is intended to help developers pin-point bottlenecks in performance and does not represent the experience of your customers in the real world.
+It is intended to help developers pin-point bottlenecks in performance and does not necessarily represent the experience of your customers in the real world.
+Additionally, PageSpeed compares your site to all kinds of websites, including simpler ones that do not offer any online store functionality and so have a significant advantage.
+This makes it very hard to obtain a high score, for any e-Commerce website.
+Run some of your favourite major online stores through the tool to see this for yourself.

 We also recommend keeping a clean version of the theme, without any customizations, as a backup.
 You can test this backup and compare the results to assess the impact of changes.